ishikaPaunikar/Online-Poster-Designer/README.md

-# Fullstack Authentication App# Fullstack Authentication App# Fullstack Authentication App# Fullstack Authentication App# Fullstack Authentication App# Fullstack Authentication App

-A complete authentication system with Node.js/Express backend and React frontend featuring user authentication and design editor.
+A Online Poster Designer system with Node.js backend and React frontend featuring user authentication and design editor.